Coaching and Mentoring

 - Institute of Health Professions.

 The Sport Scholarship Scheme provides competitive financial scholarships to support student who represent the university in student sports competitions.
-The scheme is intrinsically linked to our Focus Sports (football, basketball, combat sports and netball); athletes outside of these sports are still considered and more favourably if their sport is recognised within the BUCS framework.
+The scheme is intrinsically linked to our Focus Sports (football, basketball, combat sports and netball); athletes outside these sports are still considered and more favourably if their sport is recognised within the BUCS framework.

 Mentoring Support: Each scholar will be assigned a mentor with relevant experience/interest in their sport where possible.
 Mentors will meet with their scholars on a monthly basis.
 Mentors are volunteers and will receive mentoring training.